-If you do this: Maintain this type of record: Load, offload, or transport organic animals or products • Transportation records that include the location of pick-up, number of animals, total travel time on vehicle (from when all animals are loaded until vehicle arrives at final destination), and delivery to destination. • If applicable, verification that commingling of certified organic animals was prevented during transport (e.g. animal identification records). • Records indicating the organic status of livestock in a shipment.
-Sell livestock and/or livestock product • Shipping or sales records (e.g., delivery receipts, receiving documents, etc.).
-Provide custom management • Supplier's Organic Certificate identifying the types of animals under custom management.
-1 services i.e. arrange slaughter and/or transport for live animals and ensure audit trail documents accompany the animals. • Transportation records that include the location of pick-up, number of animals, total travel time on vehicle, and delivery to destination. • If applicable, verification that commingling of certified organic animals was prevented during transport (e.g. animal identification records). • Verification that the animal IDs and quantities loaded are identical to what is unloaded. • Records indicating the organic status of livestock in a shipment.
-Verification of an animal's treatment status regarding synthetic de-wormers for any ruminant animal and confirmation that animals were born from breeding stock managed organically from the last third of gestation or second day of life. • Documented custom management services agreement between your operation, the livestock owner, and the slaughter facility as applicable.
-Slaughter Animals Documentation that demonstrates compliance with all federal regulations and requirements, as outlined in 205.242 (b) and (c). • Records of all noncompliances related to humane handling and slaughter and good commercial practices in connection with slaughter, issued by the controlling national, federal, or state authority, and all records of subsequent corrective actions.
-1) Check all of the following that apply to your operation: Handle both organic and nonorga ☐ Handle the same species of organic and nonorganic animals. - - products, including any that you source from other operations. ☐ Sell organic and nonorganic livestock/products of the same species, including any that you source from other operations.
-2) ☐ None of the above, all organic.)
-How do your records distinguish between organic and nonorganic livestock/products? -, Tien de yeur receide dietingdien set organio ana nonorganio irrodiosity producto.
+If you do this: Maintain this type of record: Load, offload, or transport organic animals or products • Transportation records that include the location of pick-up, number of animals, total trave time on vehicle (from when all animals are loaded until vehicle arrives at final destination and delivery to destination.
+If applicable, verification that commingling of certified organic animals was prevented during transport (e.g. animal identification records). • Records indicating the organic status of livestock in a shipment and IDs of animals transported, if applicable. • Records confirming all applicable requirements for transport are met, including animals being fit for transport, calves having dry navel cords, compliant bedding being provided, etc. Ī Sell livestock and/or livestock product Shipping or sales records (e.g., delivery receipts, receiving documents, etc.).
+Provide custom management • Supplier's Organic Certificate identifying the types of animals under custom management. services i.e. arrange slaughter and/or transport for live animals and ensure audit trail documents accompany the • Transportation records that include the location of pick-up, number of animals, total travel time on vehicle, and delivery to destination. animals. • If applicable, verification that commingling of certified organic animals was prevented during transport (e.g. animal identification records). • Verification that the animal IDs and quantities loaded are identical to what is unloaded. • Records indicating the organic status of livestock in a shipment. • Verification of an animal's treatment status regarding synthetic de-wormers for any ruminant animal and confirmation that animals were born from breeding stock managed organically from the last third of gestation or second day of life.
+Documented custom ma Documented custom management services agreement between your operation, the livestock owner, and the slaughter facility as applicable.
+Slaughter Animals • Documentation that demonstrates compliance with all federal regulations and requirem as outlined in 205.242 (b) and (c).
+Records of all noncompliances related to humane handling and slaughter and good commercial practices in connection with slaughter, issued by the controlling national, federal, or state authority, and all records of subsequent corrective actions.
+1)) Check all of the following that apply to your operation: ☐ Handle both organic and nonorganic livestock.
+Handle the same species of orga Sell organic and nonorganic livestock/products, including any that you source from other operations.
+Sell organic and nonorganic livestock/products of the same species, including any that you source from other operations.
+21 □ None of the above, all organic. ۷, P) How do your records distinguish between organic and nonorganic livestock/products?
 3) What records do you provide your buyers that confirm the organic status of the animals they purchased?
-Check all that apply: □ N/A, I don't sell live animals □ Sales invoice □ List of original IDs of animals shipped Ruminant Animal Attestation Other: 4) What records do you provide to your organic status and slaughter eligibilit Check all that apply: acted service providers, such as slaughter facilities, who receive live animals that state the us of the animals they received? ☐ N/A, not using or arranging the us se of service providers Sales invoice List of original IDs of animals shipped ☐ Organic certificate of the livestock k prod ucer Ruminant Animal Attestation □ O ther:
+Check all that apply: N/A, I don't sell live animalsSales invoiceList of original IDs of animals shippedOrganic certificate of the livestock producerTransportation recordsRecords verifying slaughter eligibility status ☐ Ruminant Animal Attestation ☐ Other: 4) cont racted service providers, such as slaughter facilities, who receive live animals that state the □ N/A, not using or arranging the use of service providers □ Sales invoice □ List of original IDs of animals shipped Organic certificate of the livestocl k prod lucer 🔲 Transportation records 🔲 Records verifying slaughter eligibility status Ruminant Animal Attestation ther: